 Gwynne is the author of several books, including Selling Money, about his years as an international banker, and The Outlaw Bank, about the $20 billion BCCI bank fraud.
 The Outlaw Bank was named one of Business Week magazine’s Top Ten Books of the year.
 He is also the author of The New York Times bestsellers Rebel Yell and Empire of the Summer Moon, which spent four months on The New York Times bestseller list and was a finalist for both the Pulitzer Prize and the National Book Critics Circle Award.
 Empire of the Summer Moon also received the Texas Book Award and the Oklahoma Book Award.

 In 2017, Gwynne published Perfect Pass, in which he tells the incredible story of how two unknown coaches revolutionized American football at every level, from high school to the NFL.
-His much anticipated forthcoming book, Hymns of The Republic, is a spellbinding, epic account of the dramatic conclusion of the Civil War.
+His most recent release, Hymns of The Republic, is a spellbinding, epic account of the dramatic conclusion of the Civil War.

 Gwynne’s work has also appeared in The New York Times, Harper’s, and California magazine.
 He attended Princeton University and Johns Hopkins University and lives in Austin, Texas, with his wife, Katie, and daughter, Maisie.